-- we are required or authorised by law to disclose it - you agree to the information being disclosed, or - someone other than us has made the confidential information public.
+- you agree to the information being disclosed, or - someone other than us has made the confidential information public.

 12.2.3.
 How we use your personal information

 We must treat your personal information according to the Australian Privacy Principles (APPs) and the Privacy Act 1988 (Cth).
 This includes letting you know: